phalcon-orphanage/docs/en/reference/tutorial-invo.rst

     }

 Data is filtered before being assigned to the object.
+This filtering is optional, the ORM escapes the input data and performs additional casting according to the column types.

 When saving we'll know whether the data conforms to the business rules and validations implemented in the model Products:

 .. code-block:: php